San Diego Auto Burglary Attorneys

 A charge of auto burglary can also be prosecuted alongside other crimes, such as grand theft auto, petty theft, grand theft, or another felony offense.
 Because this crime can be paired with other charges, securing the aid of a skilled auto burglary defense attorney is imperative to avoid serious jail time.

-If you have been charged with auto burglary in San Diego, you should immediately contact a skilled theft crime lawyer at jD LAW, P.C. by calling (760) 630-2000.
-Our legal team can review every detail of your case and develop a thorough defense strategy to have your charges reduced or dismissed.
+If you have been charged with auto burglary in San Diego, contact an experienced theft crime lawyer at jD Law Criminal Defense Attorneys by calling (760) 630-2000.
+Our legal team will review every detail of your case and develop a thorough defense strategy to have your charges reduced or dismissed.

 California law treats auto burglary as a second-degree theft crime, which can be a wobbler.
-Depending on the seriousness of the crime or the opinion of the prosecution, you may be charged with a felony or misdemeanor.
+This means that, depending on the seriousness of the crime or the opinion of the prosecution, you may be charged with a felony or a misdemeanor.
 Misdemeanor auto burglary can result in up to one year in county jail, while you could be facing a jail sentence of 16 months to two or even three years if you are charged with a felony.